It began a while ago with the Ganesh celebrations some time ago and sashayed smoothly into what are called the Navratris.

 Royal blue was also right up there.
 And I was quite victorious at that.

-If my closet is a bit awry, it’s because the yellow things was right at the bottom and some things did get upended on the second day.
+If my closet is a bit awry, it’s because the yellow things were right at the bottom and some things did get upended on the second day.

 The way I look at it is this.
 If the Goddess of Green is looking around she is going to be assaulted by yards and yards of green with the women in sarees, long flowy kurtas and similar.
 When she sees that speck of green in my earrings, the dot that goes for the eye shadow and the thready lace jacket… isn’t she going to be impressed with my creativity?
 Don’t Goddesses also need a challenge?
 Don’t they also want some brain teasers looking for the green in the ones who chose to follow the colour circuit.